kabisa/theguild.nl/drafts/when-elixirs-performance-becomes-rust-y.md

 + Safety
 + Error trapping
 + Flexible communication
-+ No external erlang/elixir specific libraries required
++ No external Erlang/Elixir specific libraries required
 - Communication via STDIN and STDOUT

 NIFS:
 + Fast and simple implementationn
 + No context switch required
 + Simple debugging
-- Not very safe
+- Not very safe (a bug in your NIF could crash the whole VM)
 - NIF-specific C libraries
 - Native implementation can leak into Elixir code